3 Key Strategies For Paying Less Taxes In Brooklyn

 CASE STUDY

-They came to realize U.S. national debt is at record highs, and the government has made too many promises without setting aside sufficient funds.
+They came to realize the U.S. national debt is at record highs, and the government has made too many promises without setting aside sufficient funds.

 As more retirees draw benefits and fewer workers pay into the system, the government will require substantial cash infusions to fulfill its promises (Social Security, Medicare, and Medicaid).